quentin452/Minecraft-Clone/README.md

 #9     Fix the issue with pre-crafting.
 Currently, when a player tries to create a pre-craft by combining a stick and a crafting table, only one of these crafts is given.
 This problem occurs only when performing a shift-click.
 Additionally + when clicking with an item in the crafting slot, the item disappears.
 #10    Fix tooltip duplication bug (the duplication occurs at the old item location and appears for less than a second) when changing the item slot **the issue probably appear in the updateInventoryText method from InventoryInterfaceUpdate class**
 #11    Fix significant lag when pressing C to reload chunks (this feature is currently disabled, so it needs to be reactivated in the code)
-#12    Fix the ability to walk on water by continuously pressing the space bar
+#12    Fix the ability to walk on water by continuously pressing the space bar(maybe can be fixed by adding a wait to the jump key)

 ## Other tasks to be completed: